 Pros: The Best Sewer Camera is durable and easy to use.
 It’s waterproof.
 Meaning can use it at depths of up to 10 feet.
 The monitor has a timer for recording high-quality videos or photographs that can be saved directly onto your computer to preserve the memory card.

-This makes it perfect for those who need to document their work on the job site but don’t have the time to do so themselves.
+That makes it perfect for those who need to document their work on the job site but don’t have the time to do so themselves.

 Cons: When used in areas with high water flow, this camera may have difficulty picking up images.
-This is more of a problem that can be addressed by the individual using the camera and not an issue with the actual product.
+That is more of a problem that can be addressed by the individual using the camera and not an issue with the actual product.

 2. OKK Sewer Camera, Drain Pipe Camera with Locator and Receiver: Best Sewer Camera System